tarynpratt/tarynpivots.com/content/post/aggressive-clustered-columnstore-cleanup.md

 If you're not familiar with availability groups, the transaction logs from the primary server need to be written to the secondary servers.
 This same thing happens with distributed availability groups, but at a larger scale.
 In this case the transaction logs for the databases, including PRIZM which is on our primary server for Stack Overflow, needed to be flushed to the reporting cluster.

 As the logs were increasing in PRIZM, they needed to be written to the reporting servers and CO-RPTSQL01 had a huge `log send queue`, and NY-RPTSQL01 had a huge `recovery queue`.
-Both of those are defined in the <a href="https://docs.microsoft.com/en-us/previous-versions/sql/sql-server-2012/ff878356(v=sql.110)" target="_blank">Microsoft docs</a>, but I’ve included the definitions below:
+Both of those are defined in the [Microsoft docs](https://docs.microsoft.com/en-us/previous-versions/sql/sql-server-2012/ff878356(v=sql.110)), but I’ve included the definitions below:

 - **Log send queue** - Amount of log records in the log files of the primary database, in kilobytes, that has not yet been sent to the secondary replica.
 This value is sent to the secondary replica from the primary replica.
 Queue size does not include FILESTREAM files that are sent to a secondary.
 - **Recovery queue** - Amount of log records in the log files of the secondary replica that has not yet been redone.